-The Board of Trustees is responsible for governing the charity and making sure that it complies with its governing document or constitution, charity law requirements and other laws that apply to the charity.
-The Board of Trustees takes steps to find out about legal requirements by reading relevant guidance or taking appropriate advice when necessary.
+The Board of Trustees is responsible for governing the charity and making sure that it complies with its governing document and constitution.

 The Board of Trustees is accountable for the management of the organisation and seeks to ensure the best interest of stakeholders in all management decisions.
 The Board of Trustees makes balanced and adequately informed decisions, thinking about the long term as well as the short-term strategy.